History of High Tea

 "There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea."
 Henry James

 Once the Duchess of Bedford told Queen Mary, the whole county went wild for tea.
 In America we call a formal tea "High Tea".
 But in Britiain "High Tea" is another name for supper and is an informal affair that includes tea.
+They refer to their fancy formal tea as "Afternoon Tea".

 Above all, we want to achieve a sense of ceremony and tradition that is such an important part of life in England.So, as the British say, "Ta ta for now."